Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

 \subsubsection{Performance of PME in VARMA(1,1) designs}

 Results when using VARMA(1,1) designs with $r_{0}=2$ are presented in Tables 4 for models without time effects, and in Table 5 for models with interactive time effects.
-As before, these results are averages across eight VARMA(1,1) experiments featuring $r_{0}=2$ long run relationships that differ in terms of error distributions (Gaussian or chi-squared), fit (high or low), and speed of convergence toward long run (moderate or low).\ Figures 1-2 give empirical power curves for tests on $\beta _{13,0}$ and $ \beta _{23,0}$ using PME estimators computed with $q=2$ sub-samples, in VARMA(1,1) designs with $r_{0}=2$ long run relationships, and for $n=50,$ $ 500,$ and $1000.$ Separate panels show $T=20,$ $T=50,$ $T=100.$ This experiment has a slow speed of convergence, $PR_{nT}^{2}=0.2,$ Gaussian errors and without interactive time effects (Figure 1) or with interactive time effects (Figure 2).
+As before, these results are averages across eight VARMA(1,1) experiments featuring $r_{0}=2$ long-run relations that differ in terms of error distributions (Gaussian or chi-squared), fit (high or low), and speed of convergence toward long run (moderate or low).\ Figures 1-2 give empirical power curves for tests on $\beta _{13,0}$ and $\beta _{23,0}$ using PME estimators computed with $q=2$ sub-samples, in VARMA(1,1) designs with $r_{0}=2$ long-run relations, and for $n=50,$ $500,$ and $1000.$ Separate panels show $T=20,$ $T=50,$ $T=100.$ This experiment has a slow speed of convergence, $PR_{nT}^{2}=0.2,$ Gaussian errors and without interactive time effects (Figure 1) or with interactive time effects (Figure 2).
 In both cases, the power increases with $n$ and $T$ as expected.

 Qualitatively, the VARMA results in Table 4 are similar to the VAR results summarized in Table 3, with one important exception.
 Allowing for an MA component in the DGP tends to reduce power of the tests.
 For example, in the case where $n=500$, $T=20$, and $q=2$, the power of testing $\beta _{13,0}=-1 $ against the alternative $\beta _{13}=-0.97$ is $67.73$ per cent when using VAR design (Table 3) as compared to $29.62$ per cent when using the VARMA design (Table 4).
 Otherwise, the results for bias, RMSE and size are comparable across the two designs.
 Similarly, allowing for interactive time effects (Table 5) does not alter these conclusions, and PME seems to be quite robust to the inclusion of interactive time effects, in line with the theoretical results of Section \ref{IntEffects}, so long as the time effects are not trended (deterministic or stochastic).